bkulawska/flux-19/README.md

 ## 4. Solution architecture

 The project involves implementing a system solution using Flux and a Kubernetes cluster on AWS, using the GitOps approach.
 The system architecture consists of several components, including AWS Kubernetes Cluster, GitOps, Elastic Kubernetes Service (EKS), Docker, Kubernetes, Git repository and Continuous Integration and Delivery (CI/CD).
-Below is a description of each element of architecture:
+Below is a description of each element of the architecture:

 - A Kubernetes cluster will be created on AWS, where Flux will act as a GitOps tool.
 As a result, the state of the cluster will be defined by the Git repository, and Flux will monitor the Git repositories and automatically update the application code.